ga4gh-schemablocks/sb-schemablocks-tools/sbSchemaParser.md

 file as *relative to the configuration file*.
 The only assumption there is the existence of a shared root directory for schema repositories and website repo.

-The script is executed -from any location - with
+The script is executed - from any location - with

 ```
 perl sbSchemaParser.pl -c __path_to_configuration_file__